Camping In the Yard

-The 22-foot camping trailer I purchased as my temporary home while I built the house required considerable modification to make it suitable for year-round habitation—after all, they're really only built for occasional use, usually during temperate weather.
+Parked in December 2013, the 22-foot camping trailer I purchased as my temporary home while I built the house required considerable modification to make it suitable for year-round habitation—after all, they're really only built for occasional use, usually during temperate weather.
 Also, it was designed to sleep seven, and since I was living in it alone, it didn't quite suit my needs as well as it could with some tinkering.
 Here's how it started:

 And here's what it looked like when I was done:

-Since the wardrobe in the bathroom was more than adequate for any clothes I needed to hang, I added shelves in the wardrobes beside the bed for more useable storage space (below left).
+Since the wardrobe in the bathroom was more than adequate for any clothes I needed to hang, I added shelves in the wardrobes beside the bed to create more useable storage space (below left).
 And I added a small shelf over the computer desk (below right) where I kept a clock and a few dust collectors.

 Speaking of my cats, they heralded a new phase of my life in the camper, one that might be characterized by a more typically "domestic" appearance—i.e., a bit cluttered.
-But that didn't bother me in the slightest; they were my joy, and I lived to make them happy.
+But that didn't bother me in the slightest; they were my joy.
 They inspired me to make changes just for them, such as building a window box that I mounted over the kitchen window.
 They absolutely loved it in the summertime.

-Originally the screen door could be opened just by pushing on it, and it wasn't spring-loaded to close itself, so I built a new latching system and added a spring so they could be left alone inside with outer the door open.
+Originally the screen door could be opened just by pushing on it, and it wasn't spring-loaded to close itself, so I built a new latching system and added a spring so they could be left alone inside with the outer door open.
 I called it the "kitty entertainment system."

 When I moved into the cabin, the camper became their exclusive domain.
 I'm sorry to say, consequently, they've ruined things like the bed, window treatments and screens, but that's only because I wasn't with them full-time to monitor their activity, and I love them no less for what they did; they're just cats being cats.